umlet/UnisonKindergarten/README.md

-# A Unison REPL, 2D-Coding, and Vertical Scrolling Begone
+# REPLizing Unison, 2D-Coding, Death to Vertical Scrolling, and Salvaging `cd`

-*This is version 0 of the description, quickly put together in defense of the `cd` command in `ucm`.
+*This is version 0 of the description, quickly put together in defense of the `cd` command in Unison's codebase manager `ucm`.
 Updates and more background incoming.*

+`ucm`, the Unison codebase manager, has recently deprecated the useful `cd` command -- yet that command had made the wrapper scripts here simpler, as the current "dir" or namespace is handled by the codebase manager (and thus mostly avoids having to use stanzas).
+The irony of asking the functional Unison crew to un-deprecate `cd` and to keep handling this state is not lost..

-*We use `ucm` 0.5.25.
+- *We use `ucm` 0.5.25.
 Code here still breaks easily on version changes.*

-*The code below is in bash_scripts.
+- *The code below is in bash_scripts.
 Ignore the old Julia code in the other dirs for now; it still uses stanzas..*

 <br>